cole-foster/manifold-viewer/README.md

 # GraphViewer

-Created for the visualization of the Relative Neighborhood Graph over images.
+Created for the visualization of a graph on a set of images.

 ![Manifold Viewer](assets/example_usage.png)